Jonghwanshin/CarND-Advanced-Lane-Lines/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-The algorithm could not detect lane lines correctly on following road situations:
+The algorithm could not detect lane lines correctly on following road conditions:
 * Lane line splits and merge: entry ramps and exit ramps on highway
-* Curve lane line: interchanges on highway, roundabouts
+* Highly curved lane line: interchanges on highway, roundabouts, mountain roads
-* Limited environmental conditions: heavy rain, low constrast
+* Limited environmental conditions: heavy rain, low constrast lanes

 ### 3. Suggest possible improvements to your pipeline